Multi-Cyclone Separator AMCS-VG

 Sized per application for optimum flow per cyclone tube.

 Optional cyclone reduction device to keep internal velocities at factory specified levels.
 This allows for maximum efficiency over a wide range of process production volumes.

 Principal of Operation

 The success of the Anderson Multi-Cyclone Separator lies within the principals of physics: Centrifugal force, impingement, and gravity.
 The construction of the AMCS employs each of these principles through the use of carefully designed stages of separation regions.

-The saturated gas enters the first stage inlet, which contains a knockout baffle.
-The gas stream velocity is significantly reduced in this chamber, and the bulk liquids and solids quickly fall to the bottom of the vessel.
-The gas then travels up to the second stage which contains the cyclones.
+The saturated gas enters the first stage inlet plenum of the separator, which contains the cyclone support risers arranged in a parallel construction.
+The gas stream velocity is significantly reduced in this chamber, and the bulk liquids and solids quickly fall to the bottom of the tube sheet containing the cyclones.
 Further separation occurs as a result of the riser support tubes.
 As the liquid negotiates this maze of tubes, impinging upon the risers, the 5-10 micron particles sheet and coalesce onto the risers, draining down towards the cyclone tube sheet.

 Anderson Multi-Cyclone Scrubbers will remove 100% of all liquid particles 8.0 microns and larger, 100% of all solid particles and larger, and 99% of all 5 to 8 micron and liquid particles when operating at design conditions.
 The AMCS will carry over no more than 1/10 U.S. Gallon liquids per MMSCF when operating at factory specified pressure and flow parameters.